peteroupc/encoding/docs/PeterO.Text.Encodings.md

         int offset,
         int length);

 Converts a portion of a text string to a character input.
-The resulting nput can then be used to encode the text to bytes, or to read the string ode point by code point, among other things.
-When reading the string, any npaired surrogate characters are replaced with the replacement character U+FFFD).In the .NET implementation, this method is implemented as an extension ethod to any String object and can be called as follows: `str.StringToInput(offset, length)` .
-If the object's class already has a StringToInput method with the ame parameters, that method takes precedence over this extension ethod.
+The resulting input can then be used to encode the text to bytes, or to read the string code point by code point, among other things.
+When reading the string, any unpaired surrogate characters are replaced with the replacement character (U+FFFD).In the .NET implementation, this method is implemented as an extension method to any String object and can be called as follows: `str.StringToInput(offset, length)` .
+If the object's class already has a StringToInput method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>